Lycamobile offers Pay As You Go bundles from £2.50 with EE coverage & inclusive international calls.

 In the UK, Lycamobile offers 4G & 5G coverage from the EE network.
 This gives you 99% population coverage on 4G, plus 5G coverage in more than 1,000 UK towns and cities.

-Before you order a Lycamobile SIM card, it’s worth double-checking the coverage in your area.
+Before you order a Lycamobile SIM card, it’s worth checking the coverage in your area.
 You can do this by entering your postcode on Lycamobile’s online coverage map:

 Check Lycamobile Coverage (lycamobile.co.uk) →

-Wi-Fi Calling and 4G Calling are also available on Lycamobile, providing you have a handset that’s compatible with that feature.
+Wi-Fi Calling and 4G Calling are also available on Lycamobile, providing you have a handset that’s compatible.

 Prior to June 2023, Lycamobile offered coverage from the O2 network.
-Nowadays, all Lycamobile customers will receive coverage from the EE network instead, following their network coverage changes.
+Nowadays, all Lycamobile customers will receive coverage from EE instead.
+This is following their network coverage changes.

 Keeping Your Phone Number